-1. To develop a new venue for the Butler Gallery.
+1. To address visual arts infrastructural needs for Kilkenny County in the new Butler Gallery

 Following a long development period, and after 44 years based in Kilkenny Castle, the Butler Gallery relocated to Evans' Home in June 2020 and opened to the public in August 2020.
 Butler Gallery has a ten-year contractual arrangement with Kilkenny County Council.
 A 99 year lease to the property will be extended to Butler Gallery following this period.
 We are very grateful for the active support of Kilkenny County Council in this regard.
+We continue to develop and grow infrastructural needs for the Butler Gallery; provide information services on our collection, exhibition and learning and public engagement projects on site and on our website.